friedger/AppDF/specification/appds_spec_2_1.md

 Optional.
 No attributes.

 All store specific information is collected in this section.
-Currently the following stores are supported: Amazon Appstore, Samsung Apps, SlideME.
+Currently the following stores are supported: Amazon Appstore, SlideME.

 ##### description/store-specific/amazon